Nishan714/UQCCNN/README.md

 - Quantum machine learning concepts

 ## Status
-Paper submitted (under review)
+The corresponding paper is currently under review.
+Citation details will be updated after acceptance.

 ## Note
-Due to academic and confidentiality constraints, only core implementation is shared.
+Due to academic and confidentiality constraints, only the core implementation is shared.

 ## Author
 Nishan Mitra